If you own a Tesla electric car, you might be wondering if you need to carry out a motor oil change like you would in a normal car.

-As such, they do not require the oil to be changed in the gears at all.
+As such, Tesla electric cars do not require the oil to be changed in the gears at all.

 Brake Fluid is the Closest Thing

-There is fluid in the brakes that do need checking every now and again, but given the brakes are used significantly less in a Tesla (due to regenerative braking in the motor) it is not a huge issue.
+There is fluid in the brakes that do need checking every now and again on Tesla vehicles, but given the brakes are used significantly less in a Tesla (due to regenerative braking in electric motors) it is not a huge issue for most Tesla owners.

 Tip: You should check the maintenance schedule for your Tesla to be sure of what needs checking and when.